 Many dieters fall into the trap of working out a few “good” (nutritious, easy-to-prepare, low calorie) meals, and rotating between them on a daily or weekly basis.
 Diet plans often encourage this monotonous behaviour.
-But the problem is most of us; get pretty bored with eating the same thing day-in-day-out.
-If your brown-bagged lunch is exactly the same as it was for the last four days, you’re going to be much more tempted to visit the nearest fast food joint.
+But the problem is most of us get pretty bored with eating the same thing daily.
+If your brown-bagged lunch is exactly the same as it was for the last four days, you are going to be much more tempted to visit the nearest fast food joint.
 So the only solution is to go for variety.
 Include different coloured vegetables and fruits in your diet.
 This will not only help in removing monotony but will also control calorie intake.

 Whole foods like whole cereals, pulses, fruits and vegetables are the main source of nutrients in our body which helps in normal and healthy functioning of our organs.
 These whole foods provide us many antioxidants and phytonutriets that no formula diet or capsule or any kind of health shake can replace.
 In short we can say that like success healthy living and weight loss do not have any shortcuts.

 Also read: 4 Ways Lack of Sleep can Make You Fat

 This is also one of biggest dieting mistakes and it’s a tricky one to guard against, eating on impulse.
 Maybe one of your colleagues has brought in a gorgeous birthday cake, perhaps you’re making tea and your hand reaches for the cookie jar without you really noticing.
 When you find yourself reaching for food that you’ve not planned to eat, stop.
 Don’t ban yourself from having foods, but do stop and think about it.